 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk by maintaining sufficient balances in cash, managing credit risk as outlined below and raising additional capital.
 The Company is exposed to this risk mainly in respect of amounts due from the payment processor, accounts payable and accrued liabilities.
-Accounts payable and accrued liabilities are all contractually due within three months or less, and player balances; the players can withdraw their cash balances without giving notice to the Company.
+Accounts payable and accrued liabilities are all contractually due within three months or less.
+Players can withdraw their player balances in cash without giving notice to the Company.

 The Redeemable Preferred Shares are callable on demand by the holders.
-While these preferred shares are redeemable at the option of the holder, the OBCA prevents redemptions where such redemption would cause an insolvency event for the Company (note 13 of the audited consolidated financial statements of the Company).
+While these preferred shares are redeemable at the option of the holder, the OBCA prevents redemptions where such redemption would cause an insolvency event for the Company (note 10 of the unaudited condensed consolidated interim financial statements of the Company).

-Subsequent to the year end, the Company entered into the Credit Agreement in respect of the Credit Facility.
+On January 24, 2025, the Company entered into the Credit Agreement in respect of the Beach Point Credit Facility.
 The Credit Agreement requires the Company to maintain minimum quarterly liquidity, commencing in Q1 2025, of the greater of (1) \$2,500,000 or (2) an amount equal to \$5,000,000 minus consolidated EBITDA for the period.
-If the consolidated EBITDA is negative, consolidated EBITDA shall deemed to be \$0 (note 23).
+If the consolidated EBITDA is negative, consolidated EBITDA shall deemed to be \$0.
 Based on the Company's forecast for the next twelve months, the Company expects to be in compliance with the covenants applicable to the Credit Agreement.
 Any substantial change to the Company's liquidity could cause a breach to the covenants under the Credit Agreement.